mahavedalla/mahavedalla/docs/questions/bhavana/jhana/Whether the cessation of the hindrances is equival 1d8e99d0911281ed866be44bc16d6ffa.md

-# Whether the cessation of the hindrances is equivalent to jhāna?
+Question: Whether the cessation of the hindrances is equivalent to jhāna?
 Answer in Brief: -
  Category: Jhāna
 Sutta References: -